-Age (although not part of the provisions relating to students) Disability
+- ❖ Age (although not part of the provisions relating to students)

+- Disability

-Sex (including transgender)
+- Sex (including transgender)

-Gender reassignment
+- Gender reassignment

-Race
+- Race

-Religion or belief
+- Religion or belief

-Sexual orientation
+- Sexual orientation

-Pregnancy and maternity
+- Pregnancy and maternity

-Marriage and Civil Partnership (although not part of the provisions relating to students.)
+- Marriage and Civil Partnership (although not part of the provisions relating to students.)

 Our Equality policy is intended to bring together all previous policies around equality issues, including race, gender and disability.
-It includes all of the protected characteristics covered under the Equality Act 2010 as well as other aspects which have the potential to discriminate against or to devalue any individuals within our community.
-We are committed to the development of cohesive communities both within our school's physical boundaries and within our local, national and global environments.
+It includes all of the protected characteristics covered under the Equality Act 2010, as well as other aspects which have the potential to discriminate against or to devalue any individuals within our community.